 Mubasher Ejaz Gill is a man of Gad and also a man of society, carefully observing and engaging with the social and religious issues facing the Christian community of Pakistan.
-He is a contemporary writer who has in the last few years made his mark among the literary elite of Pakistani Christians by making significant contributions primarily to magazines like Humsukhan and Qasid-e-Jadeed.
+He is a contemporary writer and a poet who has in the last few years made his mark among the literary elite of Pakistani Christians by making significant contributions primarily to magazines like Humsukhan and Qasid-e-Jadeed.
 Indeed his articles have also appeared in other Christian magazines and national news papers.

 Gill has exposited on some very important, though controversial theological issues, like Sabbath and Easter.
 His article Sabbath abdi eh'd was published in two parts in Qasid-e-Jadeed.
 This is, in my view a well written article and for those who believe Sabbath is the Seventh-day of the week (Saturday) it has some powerful arguments.
 Doctrines which have different theological interpretations are often difficult to address with sensitivity, however, this article is an eloquent proof that this is an art which Gill has mastered.
 It also is a proof of his extensive Biblical study as the piece is studded with Biblical texts and historical references, which makes the reader stop and think more than once. (q.v.
 Qasid-e-Jadeed, February 2010, and March 2010).